The AI Protocol Revolution: A Story of History Repeating Itself

 Some companies are betting on the "everything app" approach.
 OpenAI and X.com seem to envision users never leaving their platforms, consuming all content through a single AI interface.
 It's Web 2.0's walled gardens taken to their logical extreme.

-But human traffic is already dwarfed by AI bot traffic.
 How does this impact web analytics?
 E-commerce conversion rates?
 Media websites that survived on impression-based advertising now face an extinction-level event.

 The Privacy Revolution Returns